determined-ai/determined/docs/setup-cluster/aws/install-on-aws.rst

    det deploy aws up --cluster-id CLUSTER_ID --keypair KEYPAIR_NAME

-``CLUSTER_ID`` is an arbitrary unique ID for the new cluster.
-We recommend choosing a cluster ID that is memorable and helps identify what the cluster is being used for.
-The cluster ID will be used as the AWS CloudFormation stack name.
+``CLUSTER_ID`` is an arbitrary unique identifier (ID) for your cluster.
+You should pick a name that's easy to remember and reflects the purpose of your cluster.
+This ID is also used as the name for the AWS CloudFormation stack.

-``KEYPAIR_NAME`` is the name of the AWS EC2 key pair to use when provisioning the cluster.
-If the AWS CLI is installed on your machine, you can get a list of the available keypair names by running ``aws ec2 describe-key-pairs``.
+``KEYPAIR_NAME`` refers to the name of the AWS EC2 key pair that you'll use for your cluster.
+If you have the AWS CLI installed on your machine, you can find out the names of available key pairs by running ``aws ec2 describe-key-pairs``.

-The deployment process may take 5--10 minutes.
-When it completes, summary information about the newly deployed cluster will be printed, including the URL of the Determined master.
+Setting up the cluster usually takes between 5 to 10 minutes.
+Once it's done, you'll see summary information that includes the URL for the Determined master.

+If you want to easily save your work in JupyterLab on AWS, make sure to add either ``--deployment-type efs`` or ``--deployment-type fsx`` to your deployment command.

 .. _determined-deploy-deployment-types: